1Generic1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables - Create a script that lists environment variables

 5-local_variables - create a script that list all local variables and environment variables and functions

+6-create_local_variable - create a script that creates a new local variable